 On Real Street, toward the river, is the Cape Vincent Community Library which opened in June 1968.
 On the land where the library is located was built the original Cup and Saucer house constructed in 1818 as a refuge for Napoleon.
 Although the original structure was destroyed by fire in 1867, the foundation of the original building is a part of the library building.
 Mr. and Mrs. Robert Purcell of New York City and Deerlick Farm, near this village, equipped and furnished this attractive and modern library for the people of this area.

 The United Church on Broadway, formerly the Presbyterian Church, was erected in 1823.
-The chimes that are heard three times daily from the United Church were donated by a summer resident in memory of his wife.
+The chimes that are heard daily from the United Church were donated by a summer resident in memory of his wife.
 Many recordings in memory of people of all faiths are now being played.

 The original St. John’s Episcopal Church built in 1841, was destroyed by fire in 1999.
 A new church was erected and was dedicated in 2001.
 The church is located on Market Street.

 The Post Office on Broadway opened its new building on April 2, 1962.
-Since 1817 there have been twenty-four postmasters.
+Since 1817 there have been over twenty-four postmasters.